pydicom/pynetdicom/docs/tutorials/create_scp.rst

    association negotiation.
 You most likely will only have to worry about this if you're using :dcm:`User Identity negotiation<part07/sect_D.3.3.7.html>`.
-2. Responding to a service request when acting as an SCP, such as when an SCU sends a store request to a Storage SCP.
-Hey, that sounds familiar...
+2. Responding to a service request when acting as an SCP, such as when an SCU sends a store request to a Storage SCP...

 So we need to :func:`bind a handler<_handlers.doc_handle_store>` to ``evt.EVT_C_STORE`` to respond to incoming store requests.